This page has been fact checked by an experienced mesothelioma Patient Advocate. Sources of information are listed at the bottom of the article.

 Honors and Organizations

-Every year from 2001 to the present, Dr. Loggie has been included as one of the Best Doctors in America.
-He also won the Creighton University 2010 Magis Award for his work and leadership of a team of surgeons that traveled to Haiti after the massive earthquake.
-Together the team administered emergency treatment and surgery to victims of the natural disaster.
+Every year since 2001, Dr. Loggie has been included in the Best Doctors in America.
+In 2010, he won the Creighton University Magis Award for his work with a team of surgeons that traveled to Haiti.
+Together the team administered emergency treatment and surgery to earthquake victims.

 Any patient with rare cancer, orphan disease, or peritoneal mesothelioma could benefit from Dr. Loggie’s care and expertise.
 His extensive experience and research with these diseases have made him an expert in many areas of medicine most doctors know little about.
 Many patients with rare diseases or few treatment options rely on Dr. Loggie for hope and excellent care.Get Your FREE Mesothelioma Packet